Keyur3766/Keyur3766/README.md

 ### Hi there 👋

-I am Keyur Nagar persuing B.Tech in Computer science and engineering.
+I am Keyur Nagar, currently working as a Software Engineer at Injala Inc. I am B.Tech Graduate in Computer science and engineering from Ahmedabad University.
 An excellent problem solver and a passionate web developer who is enthusiastic, punctual, and responsible.
-A 3‐star coder at Codechef, adaptable to solving challenging problems, and looking for a role where I can grow and learn from the experts.
+I am adaptable to solving challenging problems, and looking for a role where I can grow and learn from the experts.

 <br>